 Company position

-Folium is not a one-lane AI company.
+Folium is an AI operating-capability company.

 | Layer | What Folium can build | Why it matters |